AresMUSH/aresmush.com/tutorials/install/getting-a-hostname.md

 ## AresMUSH Domain

-You can request an AresMUSH sub-domain (yourmush.aresmush.com).
+You can request a free AresMUSH sub-domain (yourmush.aresmush.com).
 See [Subdomain Terms of Service](/subdomain-tos.html) for details.

 ## Custom Domain